smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS student guide - Hybrid identity.md

 3. User sing-in experience should be simplified by minimizing the number of sign-in prompts and limiting the use passwords in lieu of more secure authentication methods.

-4. Users device configuration should be simplified by leveraging a mobile device management solution and roaming user-specific settings across multiple devices.
+4. User device configuration should be simplified by leveraging a mobile device management solution and roaming user-specific settings across multiple devices.

 5. Control access of users to applications and resources by relying on a combination of multiple conditions, including users group membership, state of the users' devices, and dynamically evaluated risk based on heuristics and globally collected security related telemetry.